TransUnion (TRU): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1969 Acquired Credit Bureau of Cook County Significantly expanded its data capabilities and market presence in the credit reporting sector.
+1969 Acquired the Credit Bureau of Cook County (CBCC).
+Marked the company's definitive entry into the consumer credit reporting industry.

 TransUnion (TRU) Ownership Structure